chmcewan/Provisio/README.md

 ## Annotations

-Annotations remove ugly boilerplate from the provisioning script.
+Annotations remove fragile boilerplate from the provisioning script.
 They provide clean reporting of how code blocks are being executed with proper error handling and redirection of command output to a persistent log.
 Their syntax is:

     #task <name> [ once | always | never ] [ if|unless <variable> ]
         ...